 “Looking back over that eighteen-month period, my thoughtful, confident conclusion is that God allowed the storms of suffering to increase and intensify in my life.
 This is because He wanted me to soar higher in my relationship with Him.
 He wanted me to fall deeper in love with Him, and to grow stronger in faith in Him.
 God wanted me to be more consistent in my walk with Him.
 He wanted me to bear more fruit in my service to Him.
 And He wanted me to draw closer to His heart —to keep my focus on His face, and to live for His glory alone!”

-I believe that with all of my heart.
-I am to keep “my focus on His face, to live for His glory alone.”
-And that is true for all of us.
-If we keep our focus on Him, we can learn through even more than we live through.
+If we keep our focus on Him, we can learn through that, which we live through.
 We can gain comfort from God, “who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.”
 (2 Corinthians 1:4)

 Sinking in the Stormy Time

-In a blog titled, Help I’m Sinking, Sue writes that she feels like giving up and giving in sometimes.
+If you are, here’s one more thing to prayerfully consider.
+In her blog titled, Help I’m Sinking, Sue Tipler writes that she feels like giving up and giving in sometimes.
 The old adage, “if you can’t beat them, join them” applies.
-I have to say that I’ve been tempted to do the same.
-I’m tempted to give up and do that, which I know I shouldn’t!
-Thankfully she and we haven’t given into that temptation yet.
-We pray we never will.

-A friend asked Sue what it feels like to live day in and day out in an unequally yoked marriage.
+In one such situation, a friend asked Sue (who was experiencing that sinking feeling at that time) what it feels like to live day in and day out in an unequally yoked marriage.
+Sue replied:

 “It feels like being in quicksand.
 You don’t even realize you’re in it until it’s too late.
 And the more you struggle to get out, the deeper you sink in.